dalance/git-skel/README.md

 $ git skel update
 ```

-`git skel update` command clones `[URL]` to a temporary directory and copies all files to the current repository.
+`git skel update` command clones the skeleton repository saved in `.gitskel.toml` to a temporary directory and copies all files to the current repository.
 If there are deleted files between the latest revision and the saved revision in `.gitskel.toml`, the files will be deleted.
-If the files which are changed by the command are modified and not committed, the command will be aborted.
+If the files which will be changed by the command are modified and not committed, the command will be aborted.

 ```
 $ git skel update